-As of June 30, 2014, our only significant contractual obligations consisted of rent obligations under a non-cancelable lease for our office space in Gaithersburg, Maryland, with a term through October 2015.
-However, in July 2014, we entered into a lease agreement for our future corporate headquarters in Rockville, Maryland, which will have an 8-year term commencing on November 1, 2015.
+As of September 30, 2014, our significant contractual obligations consist of rent obligations under non-cancelable leases for our current office space in Gaithersburg, Maryland, which has a term through October 2015, and our planned future corporate headquarters in Rockville, Maryland, which will have an eight-year term expected to commence on November 1, 2015.
+The following table depicts our obligations under these leases as of September 30, 2014.